felipealfonsog/felipealfonsog/README.md

 <a href="https://www.buymeacoffee.com/felipealfonsog" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" height="27" width="114"></a>

-If you have any questions, comments, or concerns, feel free to [contact me via email](mailto:felipe.alfonso.glz@gmail.com) or [Twitter](https://twitter.com/felipealfonsog) below. 😊
+If you have any questions, comments, or concerns, feel free to contact me on [Twitter](https://twitter.com/felipealfonsog). 😊

 #### Most Used Languages | Commit and Pull Request Stats